Introduction to TinyIDS

 TinyIDS is a distributed Intrusion Detection System (IDS) for Unix systems.

-You can visit the project development web site:
+You can visit the project's development web site:

 For all information regarding the installation, configuration, usage and automation of TinyIDS, please read the online user guide at: